 Xiaomi Redmi Note 5 Pro Price starts at Rs.
-15,949.
-The lowest price of Xiaomi Redmi Note 5 Pro is at Shopclues.
-Redmi Note 5 Pro is not available in other online stores.
+14,999.
+The lowest price of Xiaomi Redmi Note 5 Pro is at Flipkart, which is 6% less than the cost of Redmi Note 5 Pro at Paytmmall (Rs.
+15995).
 This phone is available in 64 GB, 64 GB storage variants.

 Xiaomi is the perfect underdog story.
 It’s remarkable how the Chinese phone maker managed to shake off the undying notion that anything manufactured in China is cheap and made poorly.
 What’s even more remarkable is how the company achieved that without diverting resources towards marketing, fat sales commissions, and other offline distribution logistics like its other Chinese competitors.
 Xiaomi changed the way Indian consumers look at Chinese products the best possible way – by diverting most of its money towards R&D and ensuring consumers get the most cutting-edge hardware specifications for not a lot of money.